Meet Sally (undisclosed patient)

 One patient suffering from chronic health problems had neglected their medication for some time and had not engaged with primary care.
 As a result, they ended up in hospital as an emergency due to heart failure and an irregular heartbeat.
 As a result, HealthBus GPs and Nurses have been looking out for this patient and have kept in close contact following discharge.
-Part of the issue with this person has been their total denial about their deteriorating health condition.
-Due to close working between secondary and primary Homeless Health Teams and follow up in the community this person is now coming to terms with the importance of engaging with medical care and continuing their treatment.
-This is likely to resolve further admissions and life-threatening illnesses.
+Part of the challenge with this person was their lack of understanding about their deteriorating health condition.
+Due to close working between secondary care and primary care, Homeless Health Teams and follow up in the community, this person is now coming to terms with the importance of engaging with medical care and continuing their treatment.
+This is likely to reduce the need for further admissions and make the life-threatening illness less likely.

 A life turned around